 The child's social worker will:

-- Notify the Children's Social Care Services in the receiving authority of the change in the child's circumstances within one working day of discovering the move;
+- Notify Children's Social Care in the receiving authority of the change in the child's circumstances within 1 working day of discovering the move;

-- Send the child's relevant personal details to Children's Social Care Services in the receiving authority;
+- Send the child's relevant personal details to Children's Social Care in the receiving authority;

-- Inform his or her line manager of the change;
+- Inform their line manager of the change;

 - Inform any other agencies working with the family of the change in circumstances and ask them to inform their colleagues in the new area;